 Remember though, there are some exceptions for accidents in Georgia so let’s briefly touch on a few of them (and they may seem pretty obvious too):

 A quick little legal pointer too: A jury will not get to hear about the excess carriers, i.e. if there are several levels of insurance.
-This situation is pretty common in truck accidents because the trucking companies will have several lawyers of insurance coverage.
-For example, the mandatory minimum insurance a commercial truck must carry is $750,000 (everyday drivers just have keep $25,000 in at-fault insurance).
+This situation is pretty common in truck accidents because trucking companies will have several layers of insurance coverage.
+For example, the mandatory minimum insurance a commercial truck must carry is $750,000 (everyday drivers just have to keep $25,000 in at-fault insurance).
 Oftentimes, we will see one or even two umbrella insurance policies with a range of several million dollars.
 If you want to read the actual case, it’s Werner Enterprises, Inc. v.
 Stanton, et al. 302 Ga.
 App.
 25 (2010).

 We hope you found this blog post useful, and as always, feel free to reach out to us if you have any questions about truck accidents in Georgia, but we sure hope you don’t need to because that means you or a loved one has been hurt in a wreck.
-Tucking accidents are complicated cases so make sure you are not alone.
-We’ve handled numerous truck wreck cases throughout Georgia and can be reached at email@example.com or directly at (404) 566-8964.
+Trucking accidents are complicated cases so make sure you are not alone.
+We’ve handled numerous truck wreck cases throughout Georgia and can be reached at firstname.lastname@example.org or directly at (404) 566-5880.